Battlestar Galactica: Human vs. Cylon

 Battlestar Galactica: Human vs. Cylon is a pair of steel, dueling roller coasters at Universal Studios Singapore.
 One of the coasters is an inverted roller coaster track in blue (gray from 2017 onwards), and the other half is a traditional seated roller coaster in red.
 The coasters, which opened in 2010 and was inactive between 2013 and 2015, reach 42.5 m in height and are the tallest dueling coasters in the world.

 Universal Studios Singapore is the only Universal Studios amusement park to have a Battlestar Galactica roller coaster.
 It was the first Vekoma coaster, after the Flying Dutchman, to feature four-abreast seating that is similar to coasters by Bolliger & Mabillard.

 Coasters

-The roller coaster trains are launched from their stations at high speed instead of the traditional chain lift.
+The roller coaster trains are launched from the start of their lift hill (used to be launched from the station) at high speed instead of the traditional chain lift.
 Linear Synchronous Motors (LSM) are used for high-acceleration speed during launching.
 Similar to the now-defunct Dragon Challenge at Universal's Islands of Adventure, these coasters feature several near collisions mere inches apart.
 Part of the ride took place over the park's central lagoon.
 The coasters are the tallest dueling coaster in the world at 42.5 m.